mailpile/Mailpile/README.md

 ## Basic use ##

-The most important command `mailpile.py` supports is the `search` command.
+The most important command Mailpile supports is the `search` command.
 The second most important is probably `help`. :-)

 All commands can be abbreviated to only their first character (the less